msjimc/GeneMatrix/Guide/installinPython2.7.md

 > python \<path>PartitionFinder.py <work folder>

-where:
+Where:
- \<path> is the location of the PartitionFinder.py file
+ \<path> is the location of the PartitionFinder.py file.
  \<work folder> is the folder that contains the alignment and the configuration file and in which the results will be saved.

  Once it has been set up, all analysis can be run with the following commands: